Make your Pi stream!

 or the Raspberry

-Take a look at the history and archive of MusicBox versions to see what has changed (hint: a lot!)
+Take a look at the changes to see what has changed (hint: a lot!)

 This is system not totally secured.
 Don't run it outside a firewall!